 - Assets fraud, i.e. falsification of business-critical data to spend more money when it’s not required

-- Row materials fraud, i.e. manipulation with bill of materials
+- Raw materials fraud, i.e. manipulation with bill of materials

-- Finished goods fraud, i.e. stealing goods from warehouse or changing their price
+- Finished goods fraud, i.e. pilferage of goods from warehouse or changing their price

-- Funds fraud, i.e. transferring money to unintended bank account
+- Financial fraud, i.e. transferring money to unintended bank account

 - Payroll fraud, i.e. changing salaries

 The real fraud examples for each category and the ways it can be carried out in SAP are provided below.